Freedom of the press in Myanmar: Censorship

 The government of Aung San Suu Kyi has been engaged in self-censorship, particularly on three subjects such as Rohingyas, Buddhist religion and Aung San Suu Kyi, which often leads detentions (self-censorship on journalism) if violated or otherwise criticised by the press.
 Some media publishing houses such as Mawkun magazine, Myanmar Now, DVB, Mizzima News, and BBC Burmese have stopped publishing investigative reports.
 In Myanmar, private journalists are often prosecuted under article 66 (d) of the Telecommunications Act, which has been enacted to prevent online defamation.
 The state-owned media has been engaged in propaganda which often publish news to the general public in favour of government.
 In some areas such as West, has minimum access to news and other information available online since the military have disconnected the Internet in several districts on for alleged security reasons.

 Journalists' detentions was criticised by Thant Myint-U, a Burmese historian citing "a tragic day for media freedom and an intimation of what’s to come."

 In 2013 the government of Myanmar enacted the Telecommunications Law (section 66D), which has been a subject of arguments since it was enforced.
 Any person may be convinced for the maximum of three years under 66D section of Telecommunications Law.
 According to a non-government organisation, PEN Myanmar, 80 cases have been registered since the law enforced; however, 73 persons or media groups have been charged under 66D since Suu Kyi's government came to power in 2016.
 Some of the cases have been filed for making controversial comments about Suu Kyi and were subsequently prosecuted.

 Burmese media was previously restricted from publishing news without approval from censorship team of Myanmar government, which was originally created during the British rule.
 In earlier period, Burmese government practiced direct censorship.
 However, in 2012 the government lifted the ban which now allows media publish news without submitting it to censorship team.
 Every news story, song, book, and cartoon used to required approval by team aimed at to remove "criticism".

-Journalists in jail
+Detained journalists

 In March 2021, Aung Thura, a BBC Burmese service reporter, was arrested by the local authorities while covering the 2021 anti-coup protests against the military.
 He was held for several days.
 The BBC claims that Forty journalists have been arrested since the civilian government was overthrown on 1 February 2021.

+On 30 September 2024, 2 journalists for the independent Red News Agency, were detained by the Kachin Independence Army.
+Although the KIA leadership claimed that they were initially unaware of their arrests, locals speculated that the detentions were related to social media posts critical of the KIA.
+The journalists, Ta Lin Maung and Naung Yoe, were later released on 27 October 2024.